 You can apply for a Tier 5 Temporary Worker – Government Authorised Exchange visa if you:

 - Want to come to the UK for a short time for work experience or to do training, an Overseas Government Language Programme, research or a fellowship through an approved government authorised exchange scheme

 - Are from outside the European Economic Area (EEA) and Switzerland

 - meet the other eligibility requirements: further information

 If you are applying from January 10, 2011 onwards, are over 18 years old and intend to book an English language course for less than 11 months, you should apply for a Student Visitor Visa.
 This is basically a form of the Tourist Visa and will be outside the Points Based System.
 However, you can only be issued with the Student Visitor Visa if you are enrolled at an accredited institution, and you will have to satisfy immigration on the current tests of intent to study, ability to follow the course, and intent to return home afterwards.
 The Student Visitor Visa has no entitlements (no right to work, to switch to another visa category, to extend or bring in dependents).

 It will have a maximum duration of 11 months and is intended for those who simply wish to come to the UK to take an English language course.
 If you are a ‘non-visa-national’ who does not normally need a visa to study for up to 6 months, you must apply for the extended visa if you wish to take a longer English language course.

-If you are over 18 years old and want to attend a course of more than 11 months, you must apply under the Tier 4 (General) Student Visa under the Points Based System.
+If you are over 18 years old and want to attend a course of more than 11 months, you must apply for the Tier 4 (General) Student Visa under the Points Based System.